 Don Perras designed the Ecological Model to offer educators a preventative system of practical techniques to address today’s challenging classrooms.
 While classroom management issues are a prime stressor for educators, training and professional development typically offer minimal preparation in this critical area.

-Don recognizes this dilemma, and has developed the Ecological Model to enhance student learning wile developing prosocial conduct.
-The model reflects The model reflects four decades of classroom observations in 291 schools and 37 private agencies.
+Don recognizes this dilemma, and has developed the Ecological Model to enhance student learning while developing prosocial conduct.
+The model reflects four decades of classroom observations in 291 schools and 37 private agencies.

 Increased student diversity

 Lack of mastery of basic skills

 The environment of public / private education is changing rapidly.
 Don’s training helps today’s educators manage their classrooms.